RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

 - [ ] ExposureGraphNodes returns data
 - [ ] ExposureGraphEdges returns data
 - [ ] DeviceInfo has recent data (last 24 hours)
-- [ ] SecurityRecommendation has active recommendations
+- [ ] SecurityRecommendation is available OR alternative approach selected
 - [ ] IdentityInfo table is available (for identity queries)
 - [ ] SecureScore table is available (for score tracking)
 - [ ] Your account has permission to run Advanced Hunting queries